nomansadiq11/ConnectivityTest/README.md

-# ConnectivityTest
+# Network Connectivity Test

+## Overview

+Test Network Connectivity in your private environment.
-This application created for test the network communication between private network and internet.
+This application give you option to test nslookup, curl, telnet and ping.

 ![](img/1.png)
 ![](img/2.png)